dhoyle/splicedocs-jekyll/pages/DBaaS/Zeppelin/ZeppelinGetStarted.md

 Be sure to view our [Usage Notes](dbaas_zep_notes.html) page for important information about creating Zeppelin notebooks to use with Splice Machine.

+We strongly encourage you to visit the [Zeppelin documentation site][1]{: target="_blank"} to learn about creating, modifying, and running your own Zeppelin notebooks.
+{: .noteNote}

 </div>
 </section>